EffectOrientedProgramming/book/Chapters/04_Initialization.md

     X()
 ```

-The ZLayer is the thing that’s available after it's been made:
+The ZLayer produces the object after it's been made:

 ```scala 3 mdoc:runzio
 import zio.*